reza-ya57/Cryptocurrencies/README.md

 ## Deliverable
 ### need to discuss in team?

-## Technology which is used in this project
+## Tools and Technology which are used in this project
 ### Modeling:
 #### We are using unsupervised modeling and K-Mean method to clustering and build a model.
 ### Code Language: